4 min read

 How is my profit calculated?

-Use our interactive self employed tax calculator below to work out your income tax liability.
+Use our interactive self-employed tax calculator below to help estimate your Income Tax liability.

-When do I need to report my profit?
+When do I need to report my share of the partnership’s profit?

 When do I need to pay Income Tax?

-Income Tax and National Insurance contributions for partners are payable by 31 January following the tax year to which they relate.
+Income Tax and, where applicable, National Insurance contributions are normally due by 31 January following the end of the tax year.